ragonneau/ragonneau-bib/README.md

-# BibLaΩTeX bibliography of Tom M. Ragonneau
+# BibLaTeX bibliography of Tom M. Ragonneau

 A BibLaTeX bibliography of Tom M. Ragonneau.